 Writing consultants perform the following duties:

-- conduct one-on-one conferences with native and non-native English speakers
+- conduct in-person and virtual writing conferences with native and non-native English speakers attending NDSU

 - provide individual feedback on a variety of course papers and assignments from all disciplines, as well as on personal documents such as application letters and resumes

 - greet clients and establish a friendly atmosphere

 - complete other tasks as determined by the director and associate director

 Prospective consultants should possess the following qualifications and characteristics: